Meet the Physical Therapy Intern: Kyle Staley

 A: I graduated from Thomas Johnson High School in 2011, Frederick Community College in 2013 and Salisbury University in 2016.
 I received my Associates Degree in General Education from Frederick Community College and my Bachelors degree in Exercises Science from Salisbury University.
 I am currently a Physical Therapist Assistant Student at Carroll Community College and will be graduating in December of 2017.
 I have also worked as a tech in a physical therapist office for 7 years now.

-Q: What is your specialty or niche in the Health and Wellness Field?
+Q: What is your specialty or niche in the world of Physical Therapy?

 A: Athletics would have to be my specialty.
 I am always staying active whether playing volleyball in a Rec league on Sundays, basketball during the week or an occasional hike on a free weekend.
 What I have learned in school and believe by is that staying healthy is so important in regards to decreasing many different health issues short and long term.

-Q: What are you most looking forward to joining the R2P Team?
+Q: What are you most looking forward to joining the Rehab 2 Perform Team?

 A: I am looking forward to learning more about the advanced exercises in this facility that are more sport related than what I am used to.
 I hope to add these new, advanced exercises to the in depth exercises that I already know.
 I believe my time here will help improve my scope of practice, which I will then be able to provide to my patients to help them in their rehab journey.
 I also look forward to increasing my SOAP note writing skills.

-Q: What are you plans on trying to engage and connect with the community?
+Q: What are you plans on trying to engage and connect with the Frederick community?